MuteBardTison/Alfred-Workflows/README.md

   to Change directory (cd) to current opening folder directory in Terminal

-  if none is open, then change directory to home directory (/Users/XXX)
+  if none is open, then change to home directory (/Users/XXX)

 - Use "t [shell command]" (space after "t")